English Channel: Human history

 The Channel is thought to have prevented Neanderthals from colonising Britain during the Last Interglacial/Eemian, though they returned to Britain during the Last Glacial Period when sea levels were lower.
 The Channel has in historic times been both an easy entry for seafaring people and a key natural defence, halting invading armies while in conjunction with control of the North Sea allowing Britain to blockade the continent.
+For nearly a thousand years, the Channel also provided a link between the Celtic Britons and Armorica, with modern Brittany being founded by British settlers during the Migration Period.
+In more peaceful times, the Channel served as a link joining shared cultures and political structures, particularly the huge Angevin Empire from 1135 to 1217.

 The most significant failed invasion threats came when the Dutch and Belgian ports were held by a major continental power, e.g. from the Spanish Armada in 1588, Napoleon during the Napoleonic Wars, and Nazi Germany during World War II.
 Successful invasions include the Roman conquest of Britain, the Norman Conquest in 1066 and the Glorious Revolution of 1688, while the concentration of excellent harbours in the Western Channel on Britain's south coast made possible the largest amphibious invasion in history, the Normandy Landings in 1944.
 Channel naval battles include the Battle of the Downs (1639), Battle of Dover (1652), the Battle of Portland (1653) and the Battle of La Hougue (1692).

-In more peaceful times, the Channel served as a link joining shared cultures and political structures, particularly the huge Angevin Empire from 1135 to 1217.
-For nearly a thousand years, the Channel also provided a link between the Modern Celtic regions and languages of Cornwall and Brittany.
-Brittany was founded by Britons who fled Cornwall and Devon after Anglo-Saxon encroachment.
-In Brittany, there is a region known as "Cornouaille" (Cornwall) in French and "Kernev" in Breton.
-In ancient times there was also a "Domnonia" (Devon) in Brittany as well.

 In February 1684, ice formed on the sea in a belt 4.8 km wide off the coast of Kent and 3.2 km wide on the French side.